The first photo of a black hole at the center of our galaxy: when it was actually taken

 The M87 shot was so breathtaking because itwas the first.
 It was the first opportunity to see a black hole.
 But the holy grail of the Event Horizon has always been the Sagittarius A* image, says Bowman.
 The reason is that scientists were interested in correlating their observations and the real image of Sgr A*.

-Therefore, although this is the second image of a black hole,in fact it is more exciting.
-After all, it “could be used to conduct more tests of our understanding of gravity,” the scientist emphasizes.
-So, EHT project scientist Jeffrey Bauer from the Institute of Astronomy and Astrophysics of the Academy Sinica said that scientists "were stunned by how well the size of the ring agrees with the predictions of Einstein's general theory of relativity."
+Therefore, although this is the second image of a black hole,it's actually more exciting.
+After all, it “can be used to conduct more tests of our understanding of gravity,” the scientist emphasizes.
+Thus, EHT project scientist Jeffrey Bauer from the Academia Sinica Institute of Astronomy and Astrophysics said that scientists “were stunned by how well the size of the ring agreed with the predictions of Einstein’s general theory of relativity.”

 Why was it harder to make?